nixworks/public/news/2007/09/1/index.md

 ##### World Championships in Athletics
 ### [ World Championships in Athletics: American athlete Tyson Gay wins his third medal of the championship as part of the 100 metres relay team after earlier winning gold medals in the 100 metres and 200 metres. ](/news/2007/09/1/world-championships-in-athletics-american-athlete-tyson-gay-wins-his-third-medal-of-the-championship-as-part-of-the-100-metres-relay-team.md)
-_Context: Tyson Gay, U.S., World Championships in Athletics, athlete, gold medal, relay_
+_Context: Tyson Gay, United States, World Championships in Athletics, athlete, gold medal, relay_

 ##### Church of Uganda
 ### [ The Church of Uganda, the Anglican province of Uganda, appoints a bishop in the United States, John Guernsey, deepening a split with the Episcopal Church over the ordination of gay priests and bishops. ](/news/2007/09/1/the-church-of-uganda-the-anglican-province-of-uganda-appoints-a-bishop-in-the-united-states-john-guernsey-deepening-a-split-with-the-ep.md)
-_Context: Anglican Communion, Church of Uganda, John Guernsey, U.S., Uganda, United States Episcopal Church, bishop, priest_
+_Context: Anglican Communion, Church of Uganda, John Guernsey, Uganda, United States, United States Episcopal Church, bishop, priest_

 ## [Previous Day...](/news/2007/08/31/index.md)